bchappe/nagios-nutanix-disk/readme.md

 <br>

 - Authorize the owner and groups nagios to launch it <br>
-- Authorize the file to be execute
+- Authorize the file to be execute with apache:nagios
 ```
 chown apache:nagios request_nutanix_disk.py <br>
 -rwxr-xr-x apache nagios request_nutanix_disk.py